JuliaRheology/RHEOS.jl/docs/src/index.md

-# RHEOS.jl
+# RHEOS - RHEology Open Source

 ## Overview
-RHEOS, an abbreviation of Rheology Open Source, is a software package written in the Julia programming language that provides tools for analyzing rheological data.
+RHEOS is a software package written in the Julia programming language that provides tools for analyzing rheological data.
 Features include:

 - Stress/Strain/Time data can be easily be fitted to a viscoelastic model